gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 - Fixes [#3479](https://github.com/gitkraken/vscode-gitlens/issues/3479) - Tooltip flickering
 - Fixes [#3472](https://github.com/gitkraken/vscode-gitlens/issues/3472) - "Compare working tree with.." often flashes open then closes the menu
 - Fixes [#3448](https://github.com/gitkraken/vscode-gitlens/issues/3448) - "Select for Compare" on a Commit/Stash/etc causes the Search and Compare view to be forcibly shown
+- Fixes the _Git Delete Branch_ command when deleting a branch that is open on a worktree by adding a step to delete the branch's worktree first
 - Fixes an issue where pull requests in views could show the wrong comparison with the working tree when using worktrees
 - Fixes _Copy Remote Comparison URL_ command to not open the URL, just copy it
 - Fixes cloud integrations remaining disconnected after disconnecting and reconnecting to a GitKraken account